 We have three language skills levels that you can choose to describe your proficiency:

-- Native or Bilingual – you have complete fluency in the language, such that speech on all levels is fully accepted by educated native speakers in all of its features.
-Different from “Fluent” in the way that you now understand the structure of the language and you can explain how this language works to other people.
+- Native or Bilingual – you have complete fluency in the language, such that speech on all levels is fully accepted by educated native speakers in all its features.
+Different from "Fluent" in the way that you now understand the language's structure, you can explain how this language works to other people.
 You also can use idiomatic language and understand local accents.

 The level of English proficiency you choose should match the level of English skills you have.
-Make a self-assessment based on the definitions provided above or try some online English testing site to help you determine your proficiency more accurately.
+Make a self-assessment based on the above definitions, or try some online English testing sites to help you more accurately determine your proficiency.